-As the Volkswagen squad prepares to take to the grid this Saturday for the Nürburgring 24hrs, no rx a new road car model will hit the track to give spectators the first glimpse of the new Scirocco R.
+As the Volkswagen squad prepares to take to the grid this Saturday for the Nürburgring 24hrs, a new road car model will hit the track to give spectators the first glimpse of the new Scirocco R.

 Designed, engineered and developed by Volkswagen Individual, the new car is not only the most powerful and fastest accelerating Scirocco ever produced but also the most focussed R model yet.

 At its heart is a 2.0-litre, four-cylinder EA113 engine (as opposed to the EA888 fitted to the conventional Scirocco) in heavily revised form.
 The block has been reinforced with an entirely new alloy head, uprated pistons, conrods and high pressure injectors.
 An uprated turbocharger generating 1.2 bar of boost is joined by a new intercooler to cope with the extra heat generated.
 The result is 265 PS and 258 lbs ft of torque – a rise of 65 PS and 51 lbs ft over the Scirocco’s current 2.0-litre TSI engine.